-Article 12(3) of the Constitution.
+20 Article 16 and 12(3) of the Constitution.

-With respect to foreign nationals, the Constitution stipulates that their status is guaranteed as prescribed by international law and treaties.
-Several international agreements to which Korea is a party guarantee privacy rights, such as the International Covenant on Civil and Political Rights (Article 17), the Convention on the Rights of Persons with Disabilities (Article 22) and the Convention on the Rights of the Child (Article 16).
-In addition, while the Constitution in principle refers to the rights of "citizens", the Constitutional Court has ruled that also foreign nationals hold basic rights.
-In particular, the Court held that the protection of dignity and a person's value as a human being as well as the right to seek happiness are rights of any human being, and not just of citizens.
-He Court also clarified that the right to control one's information is considered to be a basic right, grounded in the right to dignity and the pursuit of happiness and the right to private life.
-Although case law has so far not specifically dealt with the right to privacy of non-Korean nationals, it is therefore widely accepted among scholars that Articles 12-22 of the Constitution (which include the right to privacy as well as personal liberty) set out "rights of human beings."
+Political Rights (Article 17), the Convention on the Rights of Persons with Disabilities (Article 22) and the Convention on the Rights of the Child (Article 16).
+In addition, while the Constitution in principle refers to the rights of "citizens", the Constitutional Court has ruled that also foreign nationals hold basic rights.23 In particular, the Court held that the protection of dignity and a person's value as a human being as well as the right to seek happiness are rights of any human being, and not just of citizens.24 The Court also clarified that the right to control one's information is considered to be a basic right, grounded in the right to dignity and the pursuit of happiness and the right to private life.25 Although case law has so far not specifically dealt with the right to privacy of non-Korean nationals, it is therefore widely accepted among scholars that Articles 12-22 of the Constitution (which include the right to privacy as well as personal liberty) set out "rights of human beings."